rileywheadon/ffa-docs/docs/model-selection.md

 When nonstationarity is detected, the annual maximum series is decomposed before model selection.
 We consider three nonstationary scenarios that can be identified in EDA:

-1. Trend in mean only
+1. Trend in mean only.
-2. Trend in standard deviation only
+2. Trend in standard deviation only.
-3. Trend in both mean and standard deviation
+3. Trend in both mean and standard deviation.

 ### Decomposition Steps